 The trail for Delta Lake starts at the Lupine Meadows Trailhead.
 The parking lot is small, but there is plenty of parking along the road.
 You may just have to walk a bit from your car to the trailhead.

-The first 1.7 miles begins with a hike through a forested area with minimal elevation gain.
-You will then reach a series of switchbacks with stunning views of the surrounding mountains and the below Bradley and Taggart Lakes.
 3.2 miles in on the trail, you will reach a set of “stairs” off to the right that will take you to Delta Lake.
 Keep a lookout for these stairs and download the map.
 The trail to Delta Lake is not marked.

 Delta Lake is a great spot to take a break, have a picnic, or even take a dip in the cool waters.
 For the more adventurous hikers, there’s also an option to continue on to Surprise and Amphitheater Lakes.
 This option offers a lesser known view from above of Delta Lake.